Skip to content

 Material Legacy

-9 min read
+8 min read

 You have spent decades building your retirement savings.
 Your 401(k), IRA, Roth IRA, maybe a pension — all carefully contributed to over the course of your career.
-But here is a question that most people never think to ask: what actually happens to those accounts when you die?
+But here is a question most people never think to ask: what actually happens to those accounts when you die?

 The answer has major implications for your family — not just how much they receive, but when, how, and how much they will owe in taxes.
 And the rules changed significantly with recent federal legislation, making this more complicated than it used to be.